Platform Conformance Suite

 worker_task_lifecycle | stable | sdk-python | tests/fixtures/external-task-result/ | Task input envelopes and task result envelopes used by every conforming worker. |

-signal_query_runtime_contract | stable | durable-workflow.github.io | static/platform-conformance/signal-query-runtime-scenarios.json | Live published-artifact scenarios for signal delivery and query consistency across PHP and Python workers, CLI and SDK clients, replay timing, terminal runs, malformed payloads, and operator visibility. |
+signal_query_runtime_contract | stable | durable-workflow.github.io | static/platform-conformance/signal-query-runtime-scenarios.json | Live published-artifact scenarios for signal delivery and query consistency across PHP, Python, and Rust workers and SDK clients, replay timing, terminal runs, malformed payloads, and operator visibility. |

-search_attribute_runtime_contract | stable | durable-workflow.github.io | static/platform-conformance/search-attribute-runtime-scenarios.json | Live published-artifact scenarios for Temporal-parity search attributes across PHP and Python workers, CLI query surfaces, Waterline operator visibility, cross-language codecs, load latency, boolean grammar, and adversarial query handling. |
+search_attribute_runtime_contract | stable | durable-workflow.github.io | static/platform-conformance/search-attribute-runtime-scenarios.json | Live published-artifact scenarios for search attributes across PHP and Python workers, CLI query surfaces, Waterline operator visibility, cross-language codecs, load latency, boolean grammar, and adversarial query handling. |

 history_replay_bundles | stable | durable-workflow.github.io | static/platform-conformance/replay-runtime-scenarios.json | Deterministic replay coverage for frozen history bundles, worker restart replay, adversarial refusal, and in-flight signal timing across the official PHP and Python runtimes. |